mli/new-docs/python/guide/module/gluon/init.md

 net[0].weight.data()[0]
 ```

-If even this functionality is insufficient, we can set parameters directly.
+If this functionality is insufficient, we can even set parameters directly.
-Since `data()` returns an NDArray we can access it just like any other matrix.
+Since `data()` returns an `NDArray` we can access it just like any other matrix.
 A note for advanced users - if you want to adjust parameters within an
 `autograd` scope you need to use `set_data` to avoid confusing the automatic
 differentiation mechanics.